Walking, rambling, hiking, whatever you want to call it, the UK is home to some of the best and most beautiful walking routes in the world.

 Great for exploring: The Peak District

-Tucked away in 262 of Cheshire countryside, Shrigley Hall Golf and Country Club is an impressive country mansion which is ideal for a hike through the picturesque Peak District.
+Tucked away in 262 acres of Cheshire countryside, Shrigley Hall Golf and Country Club is an impressive country mansion which is ideal for a hike through the picturesque Peak District.

 3) 4* The Hare and Hounds Hotel, Tetbury